asweigart/ezgmail/README.md

 EZGmail
 ======

-A Pythonic interface to the Gmail API that actually works as of August 2021.
+A Pythonic interface to the Gmail API that actually works as of February 2022.

 The official Gmail API quickstart doesn't actually seem to work on Python 3 without some adjustments, and the entire documentation is a bit much for someone who just wants to read and send emails from their Gmail account.
 I created EZGmail as a simple module that just works.